paulczy/ado-copilot-code-review/README.md

     promptFile: '$(Build.SourcesDirectory)/.copilot/review-prompt.txt'
 ```

+**NOTE:** If using a custom prompt, avoid including any double quotation marks (") as this will cause errors when passing the input to the Copilot CLI.

 ### Manual Trigger for Specific PR

 If you don't want to setup an automatic trigger, you can instead manually pass in a pull request ID to run reviews on demand: